Zac-HD/hypofuzz/docs-src/roadmap.rst

 The `current dashboard <https://hypofuzz.com/example-dashboard/>`__ is a good start, but there's plenty of room for improvement.
-Note that the web version does not show elapsed time, or the details page for each test.

 Main wishlist item: good support for starting the dashboard and worker processes separately.